Notify me

 What do you think?

-Our watches obviously use organic forms (including 3D fractal forms, bottom right) and deliberately rough, complex textures like blackened silver, each UnconstrainedTime watch is by an individual creator focusing on chosen aesthetics (rather than conventional symbolic forms, mechanical engineering influences and strongly archetypal time-displays).
-And our watches are also offered as small limited-editions (as fine art is):
+Our watches obviously use organic forms (including 3D fractal forms, such as the example below) and deliberately rough, complex textures like blackened silver, and each UnconstrainedTime watch is by an individual creator focusing on chosen aesthetics (rather than conventional symbolic forms, mechanical engineering influences, fine jewellery, or strongly archetypal time-displays).
+And our watches are also offered as small numbered releases (as fine art is):

 Techno-circle #1 watch in polished aluminium